duongnghiephuy/first_processor/README.md

 #First try to build a RISC-V microprocessor from scratch

-#I'll try to build an one-cycle version and a pipilined version
+#I'll try to build an one-cycle version and a pipelined version